dugalex/DA-Enhanced-Pro/README.md

 !!!
 OR !!!
 --------------------------------------------------------------------
 This will not replace the default "enhanced" skin.
-You will have to manually copy the files from enhanced after directadmin update.
+You will have to manually copy and overwrite the files from "enhanced" skin after directadmin update.

 --------------------------------------------------------------------